EL-Alans-23/El-Alans-23/README.md

 * 🖥️ **Computer Engineering** student at *Universidad Americana* (Asunción, Paraguay).
 * 🐧 Participant at **Penguin Academy CodePRO** (Python, FastAPI, PostgreSQL, Docker, CI/CD).
 * 📜 Completed **Harvard CS50** & continuous learner in algorithms and software architecture.
-* 🚀 Passionate about high-performance code, logical structures, and building real-world solutions.
+* 🚀 Passionate about high-performance code, logical structures, and backend development.
+* 🐧 Experienced in working with **Linux** environments and command-line tooling.
 * 🎯 **Goal:** Contribute as a Software / Backend Engineer in high-impact technical teams.

 ---